-A. Compliance Requirements with Executive Law Articles 15-A & 17-B and Supplier Diversity Background
+A. Executive Law Article 15-A, Veterans' Services Law Article 3 and Supplier Diversity Background

 All Procurement Contracts exceeding \$25,000 for Goods or Services and \$100,000 for construction must comply with the requirements of Executive Law Article 15-A, which governs the New York State MWBE Program.
 The purpose of the MWBE Program is to eliminate historic barriers to participation by Minority-Owned Business Enterprises and Women-Owned Business Enterprises in State contracting.
 The MWBE Program contributes significantly to DASNY's mission of promoting a growing State economy; encouraging business investment and job creation; and supporting diverse, prosperous local economies across the State.